4eburator/crowdstrike/README.md

 - hostnames and ip addresses are not normalized and are considered as independent entities;
 It can be improved by converting the hostnames into ip addresses just after 'nmap' tool call and before saving the scan result into storage
+- support of new type of storage (document-oriented database) can be added and database service can be launched from docker-compose together with web-service

 CONFIG:
 - nmap: /usr/local/bin/nmap